-Looking for a fun and easy St. Patrick’s Day crafts for the kiddos?
-A potato, some paint and paper, and a little creativity makes for the perfect project!
+Looking for a fun and easy St. Patrick’s Day craft for the kiddos?
+Then try some potato painting and create your own four-leaf clover paintings!

 white or kraft cardstock